euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForReactNative/README.md

 ## Questions and Feedback
-For any questions/feedback or to report an issue, please reach out to [VMware support teams](https://secure.workspaceone.com/login)
+For any questions/feedback or to report an issue, please reach out to [Omnissa support teams](https://secure.workspaceone.com/login)

 # License
-Copyright 2023 VMware, Inc. All rights reserved.
+Copyright 2023 Omnissa, Inc. All rights reserved.
 The Workspace ONE Software Development Kit integration samples are licensed under a two-clause BSD license.
 SPDX-License-Identifier: BSD-2-Clause